Cxemcast 059 – Nastya Muravyova

 I am pleased to play always and everywhere.
 I enjoy the process itself.
 Of course, the sound isn't always the best or there might be some other issues, but it does not matter that much.

 You had a show at London’s Radar Radio, now silenced by scandal — it has suspended broadcasts after accusations of abusive practice, especially towards female DJs.
-Are you comfortable playing in Kiev?
+Are you comfortable playing in Kyiv?
 What is the general attitude here?

 Actually, at first nobody was taking me seriously (not everyone does even now).
 As for laughing at me, a “little DJ girl", I don’t think I remember anything like that.